ThorKn/h1k_manipulator/README.md

 * Load .asc File
 * Show all Tiles
-  * The LUTs with "not empty" Data are shown with a "1"
+  * The Tiles with "not empty" LUT-Data are shown with a "1"
-  * Note the x- and y-values of the LUTs you want to manipulate
+  * Note the x- and y-values of the Tiles you want to manipulate
 * Show one Tile (with the noted x- and y-values of the Tile)
   * All 8 LUTs in the choosen Tile are displayed
   * Note the LUT number you want to manipulate